stadub/Blog-template/README.md

 # Haacked.com

-This is my blog.
-There are many like it, but this one is mine.
+This is hiss blog.
+There are many like it, but this one is his.
+I going to create simelar one - but mine:)

 ## Run it locally